Armaan Ebrahim

-Armaan Ebrahim (born 17 May 1989) is a car racer from Chennai, India.
+Armaan Ebrahim (born 17 May 1989) is an Indian car racer from Chennai.
+He is the vice-president of MECO Motorsports.

 Background and personal life

-Armaan was born in an Indian Muslim family, the son of Akbar Ebrahim, a former F3 champion.
+Ebrahim was born in an Indian Muslim family, the son of Akbar Ebrahim, a former F3 champion.
 The family is based in Chennai, Tamil Nadu.

-In December 2021, Armaan Ebrahim married Anushpala Kamineni, daughter of Anil and Shobana Kamineni, in an elaborate Hindu religious ceremony.
-Born into a Telugu speaking Hindu family, Anushpala is the daughter of Anil Kamineni, a Hyderabad-based businessman.
-Anushpala's mother, Shobana Kamineni, is a daughter of Prathap Reddy, founder of Apollo Hospitals.
+In December 2021, Ebrahim married Anushpala Kamineni, daughter of Anil and Shobana Kamineni, in an elaborate Hindu religious ceremony.
+Anil Kamineni is a Hyderabad-based businessman and Shobana is the daughter of Prathap Reddy, the founder of Apollo Hospitals.

 Anushpala has one sister, Upasana, who is the wife of Telugu film star Ram Charan, himself the son of superstar Chiranjeevi.